VladUsatii/snapgrid/README.md

 [<img src="logo.png" width="150"/>](https://github.com/VladUsatii/snapgrid/blob/main/logo.png?raw=True)

-A tool for lazy programmers to quickly snap Google Chrome and Terminal to the left and right bounds of their screen for fast and more efficient workflow.
-This was designed using Python3, osascript (AppleScript), Bash/Shell, and C. This project was made for public recreation and reuse, but not for sale.
-Please be kind and contribute if you found this tool helpful <3.
+A tool for lazy programmers to quickly snap an app of their choice and Terminal to the left and right bounds of their screen.
+Made for fast and efficient workflow.

+Designed in Python3, Osascript (AppleScript), Bash/Shell, and C, Snapgrid is customizable and interchangeable.

+Contribute if you found this tool helpful.

 ## Installation